rajeshduggal/agiletechies.com/content/posts/what-happened-to-the-agile-movement.md

 +++
 author = "Raj Duggal"
-title = "What Happened to The Agile Movement?" description = "Uncle bob explains how Agile was originally a movement invented by developers" date = 2025-01-22 tags = ["Robert C. Martin", "Uncle Bob", "Agile Movement"]
+title = "What Happened to The Agile Movement?" description = "Uncle Bob explains how Agile was originally a movement invented by developers" date = 2025-01-22 tags = ["Robert C. Martin", "Uncle Bob", "Agile Movement"]
 +++